hosseinoliabak/fortinet/NSE4/02_01_logging.md

         set reliable [enable | disable]
         set enc-algorithm [high-medium | high | low | disable]
     </pre>
-* Decides whether logs are generated based on your firewall policies
+* Firewall policy setting decides if a log message is generated or not
   * log allowed traffic? security events or all sessions?
 Configure **Log Allowed Traffic** setting on your firewall policy (**Policy & Object > IPv4 Policy**)
   * logs from traffic sent through your security profile?
 Enable one or more security profiles on your firewall policy